trust-mfn-berlin/animals-as-objects/vault/story.zoos-and-conservation.md

 [^10]: Press release by the Tierpark Berlin, 22.07.1964, Landesarchiv Berlin, C Rep. 121, no. 23.

-[^11]: Zoologischer Garten Berlin AG, _Geschäftsbericht für das Jahr 1962_, Berlin 1963, AZGB.
+[^11]: Aktien-Verein des Zoologischen Gartens Berlin. _Geschäftsbericht 1962_.
+Berlin: 1963.

 [^12]: Carbon copy of report by H. Dathe to the MfK on his travels to Indonesia in the autumn of 1972, 21.03.1973, AZGB, O 0/1/206.
 Subsequent quotes are taken from there.